 Judge Khalil was the founder of the Commission on Children's Issues and continues to actively serve on its board of Directors.
 In her courtroom, Judge Khalil shows extra concern for younger defendants who require special attention.
 She regularly schedules status conferences to discuss progress with these younger offenders and their parents.

 In November of 2011, Judge Khalil dedicated a Veterans Court in Redford.
-This veteran's court, the fourth in the State of Michigan and the first in the suburbs of Wayne County, will offer veterans who are involved in the criminal justice system a coordinated response to the unique problems they are facing.
-Specifically, Judge Khalil will be working closely with the VA and local veterans groups, prosecutors, veterans' defense counsel as well as probation staff and mentors to provide veterans with the tools they need to lead productive and law abiding lives.
+This veteran's court, the fourth in the State of Michigan and the first in the suburbs of Wayne County, offers veterans who are involved in the criminal justice system a coordinated response to the unique problems they are facing.
+Specifically, Judge Khalil has worked closely with the VA and local veterans groups, prosecutors, veterans' defense counsel as well as probation staff and mentors to provide veterans with the tools they need to lead productive and law abiding lives.

 In addition, Judge Khalil is deeply committed to serving the citizens of Redford Township and its neighbors through ongoing community outreach.
 For example, she has initiated programs to educate citizens on important legal issues, speaks regularly to community groups, and looks forward to frequent visits by students and educators in her courtroom.